 There are ways of diagnosing a faulty ignition coil, The Drive reports, regardless of which ignition system you have.

-The simplest way is by using specialized spark testers or test lights, available for both distributors and modern coils, Autofella and CarParts report.
+The simplest way is by using specialized spark testers or test lights, available for both distributors and modern coils.
 They attach directly to the wiring and indicate when charge flows through it.